About Slower Medicine

 The name “Slower Medicine” is meant to remind you of the Slow Food movement — the idea that good things often take time to do right.
 I believe that high-quality primary care is one of those things.
 Instead of rushing you through a stressful too-short visit where you barely even have time to convey your concerns – let alone have them adequately addressed in the context of your overall health – I offer visits that can be as long as you need.
 Half an hour?
 A full hour?
 Two hours?
 Can do.
 (For point of reference, most of my visits run about 90 minutes in length.)

 What “Slower Medicine” is not meant to describe is the speed of service.
-In most cases you can reach me (personally) by picking up the telephone; even if I don’t answer right away I’ll generally get back to you soon.
+In most cases you can reach me (personally) by picking up the telephone; even if I can’t answer right away I’ll generally get back to you soon.
 E-mails work great too (and are slightly preferred if you can wait a few minutes for an answer).
-I also try to keep my schedule open enough to be able to offer same-day or next-day appointments.
+I also try to keep my schedule open enough to be able to offer same-day or next-day appointments for urgent situations.
 Since I know visits often go long, I generally don’t schedule appointments back-to-back.
 The result is that waiting is something you won’t do very much of–whether you’re at home, at work, or in my office.